 Choosing your supervisor

 Our researchers create knowledge and advance understanding, and equip versatile graduates with the confidence to apply what they have learnt for the benefit of society.
-Browse the list of the members of our Centre to select your potential supervisor here.
+Browse the list of the members of our Centre to select your potential supervisor on our members page.
 You are welcome to approach your potential supervisor directly to discuss your research interests.

 All research degrees are administered by the Postgraduate Programmes Office in Colleges.
 Once you have identified your area of research and a potential supervisor, please use the contact details provided here for enquiries.